Telematics Car Insurance: How Usage-Based Programs Can Save You Money

 Can telematics insurance raise my rates?

 Yes — most programs reserve the right to adjust your premium based on your driving score.
 Progressive Snapshot is transparent about this: drivers with risky behavior may see their rates increase at renewal.
-Allstate Drivewise is generally considered a "discount-only" program, but terms vary by state.
-Always read the program terms before enrolling to understand your exposure to rate hikes.
+Allstate Drivewise has historically been marketed as a "discount-only" program, but terms vary by state.
+State Farm Drive Safe & Save and Nationwide SmartRide are among the programs that do not increase rates based on telematics data — making them safer choices for uncertain drivers.

 How long does a telematics monitoring period last?